Shizunai Cherry Blossoms 二十間道路桜並木

 - Bring water, snacks, and a picnic mat because the road is seven kilometers long

 The road was built in 1903 for the Imperial family's ranch

 Workers on the ranch spent three years transplanting Ezo yamazakura trees from the mountains

 Take a three-hour trip by bus from Sapporo Station, then a 15-minute taxi ride or a local bus.
 If you want to get there early, hire a car.

 Although Shizunai is a beautiful place to visit all year long, this festival in early May is the highlight of the year.
 Arrive early and park as near as you can to the halfway point, where you will see a line of vendor stalls.

 From there, you can walk in either direction.
 After your walk, return to the stalls, which sell a variety of novel souvenirs and tasty food, and enjoy a lunch under the sakura like a local.

 If you have time to spare

 Ryuunkaku is an elegant Japanese building over 100 years old near the end of the east side of the Nijukken road.
 It is only open to the public during the Cherry Blossom Festival.
-Go admire the fine architecture and traditional musical performances if you have time.
+Go admire the fine architecture and valuable collections of historical items if you have time.

 The latest information may differ, so please check the official website